jampp/geeks/_src/_posts/2017-01-31-learning-rtb.markdown

 transfer and, most importantly, way faster to evaluate).
-Although at first sight it might seem that implementing the follow-the-leader update step ---which sums over every previous input--- would be harder than implementing the gradient descent update step ---which just cares about the last update--- this first impression turns out to be wrong after a [careful reformulation][trenches] of the above expression:
+Although at first sight it might seem that implementing the follow-the-leader update step ---which sums over every previous input--- would be harder than implementing the gradient descent update step ---which just cares about the last update---, this first impression turns out to be wrong after a [careful reformulation][trenches] of the above expression:
 $$